 Apple now has a raft of different devices to pick between, after all, with the Series 9's most direct competition being the entry-level Apple Watch SE 2.

-Refreshed just last year and featuring broadly the same watchOS 10 fitness tracking and everyday experience as what you'll find through the Series 9, the SE 2 is still a superb choice for most users.
+Last refreshed in 2022 and featuring broadly the same watchOS 10 fitness tracking and everyday experience as what you'll find through the Series 9, the SE 2 is still a superb choice for most users.